apollo13/ansible-role-borgbackup/README.md

 This role aims to implement a fully managed `borg` setup.
 The feature list currently includes:

  * Client & server configuration, whereas each client gets their own repository.
+ * Support for automatically creating repositories on borgbase.com.
  * Backups happens as unprivileged user.
  * Automatic configuration of `known_hosts` so even initial connections are a success.
  * Initialization of the repository on the clients.